John Mellencamp: Honors and awards

-Mellencamp has won one Grammy Award (Best Male Rock Performer for "Hurts So Good" in 1983) and been nominated for 12 others.
-He has also been bestowed with the Nordoff-Robbins Silver Clef Special Music Industry Humanitarian Award (1991), the Billboard Century Award (2001), the Woody Guthrie Award (2003), and the ASCAP Foundation Champion Award (2007).
+Mellencamp has won one Grammy Award (Best Male Rock Performer for "Hurts So Good" in 1983) and has been nominated for 12 others.
+He has also been awarded the Nordoff-Robbins Silver Clef Special Music Industry Humanitarian Award (1991), the Billboard Century Award (2001), the Woody Guthrie Award (2003), and the ASCAP Foundation Champion Award (2007).
 On October 6, 2008, Mellencamp won the prestigious Classic Songwriter Award at the 2008 Q Awards in London, England.
 Mellencamp was inducted into the Songwriters Hall of Fame on June 14, 2018.
-On August 30, 2018, Mellencamp was bestowed with the Woody Guthrie Prize in Tulsa, Oklahoma.
+On August 30, 2018, Mellencamp was given the Woody Guthrie Prize in Tulsa, Oklahoma.

 On September 9, 2010, Mellencamp received the Americana Lifetime Achievement Award in Nashville.
-On July 30, 2012, in San Jose, CA, Mellencamp was honored with the John Steinbeck Award, given to those individuals who exemplify the spirit of "Steinbeck's empathy, commitment to democratic values, and belief in the dignity of the common man."
+On July 30, 2012, at San Jose State University, Mellencamp was honored with the John Steinbeck Award, given to those individuals who exemplify the spirit of "Steinbeck's empathy, commitment to democratic values, and belief in the dignity of the common man."

 On April 27, 2016, the American Society of Composers, Authors and Publishers (ASCAP) presented Mellencamp with its prestigious Founders Award at the 33rd annual ASCAP Pop Music Awards in Los Angeles.
 The ASCAP Founders Award goes to pioneering ASCAP songwriters who have made exceptional contributions to music by inspiring and influencing their fellow music creators.
-"For the last four decades, John Mellencamp has captured the American experience in his songs", said ASCAP President Paul Williams.
+"For the last four decades, John Mellencamp has captured the American experience in his songs," said ASCAP President Paul Williams.
 "His infectious melodies and compassionate lyrics, wrapped in workingman's rock, crystallize life's joys and struggles and illuminate the human condition.
-A national treasure, he's also one of the truly great music creators that can make us care, move, clap and sing along."
+A national treasure, he's also one of the truly great music creators that can make us care, move, clap, and sing along."

-In June 2019, WhyHunger bestowed Mellencamp with the ASCAP Harry Chapin Humanitarian Award, which shines a spotlight on artists who have proven their commitment to striving for social justice and creating real change in combating hunger worldwide.
+In June 2019, WhyHunger awarded Mellencamp the ASCAP Harry Chapin Humanitarian Award, which shines a spotlight on artists who have proven their commitment to striving for social justice and creating real change in combating hunger worldwide.

 Mellencamp was inducted into the Rock and Roll Hall of Fame's Class of 2008.
-The induction ceremony took place in New York City on March 10, 2008, and he was inducted by his good friend Billy Joel, who asked Mellencamp to induct him into the Rock Hall back in 1999 (he had to opt out because of another commitment, so Ray Charles inducted Joel).
+The induction ceremony took place in New York City on March 10, 2008.
+He was inducted by his good friend Billy Joel, who asked Mellencamp to induct him into the Rock Hall back in 1999 (he had to opt out because of another commitment, so Ray Charles inducted Joel).
 During his induction speech for Mellencamp, Joel said: